Last updated 4 April 2022

-I’m concerned that if I contract coronavirus I will need to go into hospital and there will be no one to look after the person I care for.
+I’m concerned that if I am unwell I will need to go into hospital and there will be no one to look after the person I care for.

 If you are concerned that the person you care for cannot manage without your support, make sure that you tell hospital staff on arrival.

 As a carer you need to know that if something happens to you, replacement care will be sorted out quickly and efficiently.
 If you already have a Carers Emergency Card we’d recommend you make sure the information is up to date.